watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 Each collection and environment has a unique ID, and it's an environment ID that we're interested in retrieving now.
 Lucky for us, the SDK provides a `listEnvironments` method to get that ID.

-**Note:** If at any point in the coding section you would like to take a closer look at the many API endpoints and models in the Discovery service, you can go to the [Discovery API explorer](https://watson-api-explorer.mybluemix.net/apis/discovery-v1).
-This is a handy resource for future use, allowing you to see all of the operations, sample requests and responses, and to make sample API calls by inputting your credentials at the top of the page.
+**Note:** If at any point in the coding section you would like to take a closer look at the many API endpoints and models in the Discovery service, you can go to the [Discovery API docs](https://cloud.ibm.com/apidocs/discovery).
+This is a handy resource for future use, allowing you to see all of the operations and sample requests and responses

 Before performing any actions, we need to create an instance of a Discovery object, whose class is named `IBMDiscoveryV1` in the Apex SDK.
 We can do this with just one line: